-Department of Correctional Services (DCS)
+Department of Correctional Services

-The DCS is mandated to place offenders in a secure, safe and humane environment, and ensure that rehabilitation and successful reintegration programmes are implemented.
-This mandate is derived from the Correctional Services Act, 1998 (Act 111 of 1998), the Criminal Procedure Act, 1977 (Act 51 of 1977), the 2005 White Paper on Corrections in South Africa, and the 2014 White Paper on Remand Detention Management in South Africa.
-A prescribed in these legislations, the department has to contribute to maintaining and promoting a just, peaceful and safe society by correcting offending behaviour in a safe, secure and humane environment, which allows for optimal rehabilitation and reduced repeat offending.
+The mandate of the DCS is derived from the Correctional Services Act, 1998 (Act 111 of 1998), as amended; the CPA of 1977; the 2005 White Paper on Corrections; and the 2014 White Paper on Remand Detention Management in South Africa.

+The legislation requires the department to contribute to maintaining and promoting a just, peaceful and safe society by correcting offending behaviour in a safe, secure and humane environment, thus facilitating optimal rehabilitation and reduced repeat offending.

+The strategic goals of the department are to ensure that:

+- the efficiency of the justice system is improved through the effective management of remand processes - society is protected through incarcerated offenders being secured and rehabilitated - offenders are reintegrated into the community as law-abiding citizens.